johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 ### Map/Extraction Functions: Standards alignment

 Provide these capabilities (maybe one per view or maybe integrated):

-   Give me all standards aligned to URL/resource
+* Give me all standards aligned to URL/resource
-   Give me all URLs associated with a standard
+* Give me all URLs associated with a standard
-   Give me all alignment data
+* Give me all alignment data
-   Give me all aligned resources for a URL pattern / site
+* Give me all aligned resources for a URL pattern / site

-> 1a Story: What defines "alignment data"?
+> 1a Story (Jim): What defines "alignment data"?

 * Anything that starts with "http://purl.org/ASN/resources/*"
 * XML with dct:conforms_to